c1ndygao/cindygao.com/heroes.md

 <h4>Bruce Lee 李小龙, martial artist/actor</h4>

-<p style="width:390px;">Bruce Lee needs no introduction.
+<p>Bruce Lee needs no introduction.
 He is one of the most influential martial artists of all time and changed the way Asians were presented in pop culture, creating heroic characters admired by many around the world.
 He sparked a craze for martial arts in the West for a whole generation in the 1970s and was established as an icon among the Chinese for the promotion of Chinese patriotism and strength, upending China's stereotype of being the "sick man of Asia".</p>

 </div>